docker/labs/security/trust/README.md

    > **Note:** If you are using `sudo` with your Docker commands, you will need to preceded the above command so that it looks like this`sudo export DOCKER_CONTENT_TRUST=1`

-   It is worth nothing that although Docker Content Trust is now enabled, all Docker commands remain the same.
+   It is worth noting that although Docker Content Trust is now enabled, all Docker commands remain the same.
 Docker Content Trust will work silently in the background.

 2. Pull the `riyaz/dockercon:trust` signed image.